Understand The Rules of the Newsroom

 Why?
 Cheryl Connor of Forbes says ‘An entrepreneur is someone entirely comfortable pitching and selling their wares every day.
 They have learned to hone their messages.
 They’ve learned to study their audience and tune their “ask” to align with the listener’s needs (in this case, the reporter with ways to add meaningful value to the readers they serve).
 Where do the synergies lie?
 And how can they help?
 So in the hands of an entrepreneur, the fear of sending hundreds of messages and receiving just 2-4 responses—or no responses—goes away.’

 The #1 rule: Help a journalist do their job by providing a great story, case studies to support your topic, sound bites and quotes … that the media love!

 Passion is not news…

-Don’t just expect the media to write about you because you are passionate about your business.
-That’s a great start but passion is not a news story.
+Don’t just expect the media to write about you because you are passionate about your business and doing your own PR.
+That’s a great start, but passion is not a news story.